 It is important to not confuse retention with selectivity.
 For fisheries that retain all fish, the retention curve would be one across all ages because selectivity accounts for the sector not catching younger fish.
-The resulting product of retention and selectivity is called the keep curve and represents the probabilities-atage of fish that are captured and retained, thus kept and landed.
-Figure 7 shows examples of selectivity and retention curves, and the resulting keep curve.
+The resulting product of retention and selectivity is called the keep curve and represents the probabilities-at-age of fish that are captured and retained, thus kept and landed.
+Figure 8 shows examples of selectivity and retention curves, and the resulting keep curve.

-Figure 7: Examples of the double-normal parameterization for selectivity, a logistic parameterization for retention, and the resulting keep curve.
+Figure 8: Examples of the double-normal parameterization for selectivity, a logistic parameterization for retention, and the resulting keep curve.

 The sectors are assumed to operate at a very specific point of time defined as the proportion of the timestep (p_f) .
 Some sectors will operate before others and will affect the abundance available later in the timestep.
 Therefore, the sequential operation of the sectors is accounted for by applying the probability that a fish survives sectors that occurred previously (catch and discard mortality).
 This necessitates determining only those sectors that occurred before the sector of interest.
 Catch at age and sex in numbers (C^n) or weight (C) for a sector in an area can be determined from the numbers-at-age (N_a) , natural mortality rate (M), exploitation rate (U_f) , selectivity (S), proportion that are subsequently retained (T), mean weight-at-age (W), and the mortality from fisheries that occurred before the sector of interest.
 Appendix II presents details of this method as well as a method that does not take the sequence into account.

-We notate the numbers-at-age and the biomass-at-age at a particular point in time in a time-step as $N{a,s|t,r}^p$ and $B{a,s|t,r}^p$, respectively, where the superscript indicates the proportion of the time-step.
+We notate the numbers-at-age and the biomass-at-age in a region and at a particular point in time in a time-step as $N{a,s|t,r}^p$ and $B{a,s|t,r}^p$, respectively, where the p superscript indicates the proportion of the time-step.
 Given this notation, the catch for a particular sector is and the total catch for a sector is

-$$C{|t,r,f}^{n} = \sum{a=0}^{A} \sum{s} C{a,s|t,r,f}^{n}$$ (20)
+$$C{|t,r,f}^{n} = \sum{a=0}^{A} \sum{s} C{a,s|t,r,f}^{n}$$ (22)

 When modelling multiple fisheries occurring at different times, the calculation of N^p incorporates the mortality from fisheries that occurred previous to the sector of interest.
-The code may divide a time-step into sub-time-steps, but a more efficient method can be done using the probability that a fish survives an earlier sector in that time-step.
-The reader is referred to Appendix II for the details.
-The catch for a sector is where
+The code may divide a time-step into sub-time-steps, but a more efficient method can be done using the probability that a fish survives an